 Coaching as Focused Conversations

-Coaching is basically a focused conversation or a series conversations between a practitioner (coach) and you, the client.
-Within the process the coach will assist you, as a client, to assess where you are in your life.
+Put simply, coaching is a series of focused conversations between a practitioner (coach) and you, the client.
+(It can also be a three-way process between the coach and a couple).
+Within the process, the coach will assist you, as the client, to assess where you are in your life.
 This includes your strengths, values and exploring the factors that underpin your motivation (to change).
 Such understanding will assist you to manage change, clarifying ambitions and achieve your goals.
 This includes working to create more compelling and robust action plans, unlike New Year’s resolutions that fizzle out after a few weeks.
 The coach helps you to assess progress and provide feedback to keep you on track.
-Coaching is about empowerment and building confidence and self esteem, as you learn the coaching style of thinking.
+Coaching is about empowerment and building confidence and self-esteem, as you learn the coaching style of thinking.
 The overall aim is that you acquire the skills to become your own coach once the agreed number of sessions come to an end.
 In turn, you will be able to build confidence in others by passing on your new insights and skills.
 This is a key theme in my book Unlock Your Confidence.

 Coaching and Psychotherapy